How to set up a homemade photo studio for product photography with perfect backdrop?

-Depending on your products, you will need different types of studios: large space for textile or “compact” studio adapted to macro photography of objects (jewelry).
+Depending on your products, you will need different types of studios: large space for textile or “compact” studio adapted to macro photography of objects (jewelry, glasses, etc).
 Depending on the volume and the type of products to photograph, you can either use a corner on a room, or a dedicated space of less than 20 m2.

 Choose either a closed or open space (in a stockroom) that leaves you enough room to install the necessary equipment.
 Finally, place a table to put your products to be photographed and another for those already photographed, ready to be sent back to the stock.

 - Reflex camera